Andi Lila: Loan to Parma

-On 28 December 2014, Lila was sent on loan at Serie A club Parma.
-The transfer was made official on 1 January 2015 when the transfer window reopened.
-During his presentation, Lila stated that moving to Serie A is a dream come true, adding that Serie A is the best league in the world.
-Eleven days later, the club announced that the deal temporary with an option to purchase, due to ongoing financial difficulties of the club.
+On 28 December 2014, Lila joined Serie A side Parma on loan.
+The transfer became official on 1 January 2015, when the transfer window reopened.
+During his presentation, Lila described the move to Serie A as a dream come true.
+On 12 January, Parma announced that the deal included an option to buy, amid the club's ongoing financial difficulties.

-He made his debut for Parma on 14 January 2015, starting in the Coppa Italia match against Cagliari.
-After 13 minutes, however, Lila was forced off the field with a thigh muscle problem.
+He made his debut on 14 January 2015 in the Coppa Italia match against Cagliari, but was forced off after 13 minutes due to a thigh injury.
 In his first game back after returning from injury, Lila scored his first goal for Parma against Sassuolo on 15 March 2015; having played from the start, with the match ending as a 4–1 defeat for the Gialloblù.